 Kami-Seinaiji, Achi Village, Nagano Prefecture

-Kami-Seinaiji carries on the tradition of handmade fireworks, which are now few and far between.
-The National Theatre Okinawa has restored five karakuri, but the fireworks were not handmade fireworks.
-Fireworks in the Ryukyu Kingdom and the Edo period were made of (1) nitreous soda, (2) sulfur, (3) charcoal, and (4) iron powder.
-The color and intensity were changed by changing the mixture, but the iron powder in particular burns for a long time, and when used for spurting fireworks, the sparks that rise high in the sky fall to the ground without extinguishing, drawing a long trail like a fountain.
+Seinaiji has passed on the tradition of “wabi” (Japan’s traditional fireworks) through handmade fireworks that have now decreased in number.
+National Theatre Okinawa has recreated five units of karakuri fireworks but the fireworks used were not “wabi.”
+Fireworks of the Ryukyu Kingdom and the Edo period were made of (1) potassium nitrate, (2) sulfur, (3) charcoal, and (4) iron powder.
+The color and momentum are changed by changing the composition.
+Because iron powder in particular makes fireworks burn longer, when it is used in fountain fireworks, sparks fly up high and fall on the ground without dying out, creating fountain-like long trajectories..

 “Souryu” (Twin Dragons) (2020, National Theatre Okinawa)